There are many lens types to choose from depending on your lifestyle and your prescription.

 - Hard coat: designed to provide the lens with some protection against scratching and wear.

 - Blue-control: this coating helps to reduce reflection, especially from computer screens, whilst providing an additional barrier from electronic blue light.

 Photochromic/Transition lenses: these lenses will change to a darkened lens in direct sunlight and convert to clear when away from uv light.
 It means you only need one pair of glasses to receive higher uv protection whilst outdoors.

 Hi-index lenses: depending on your prescription, there are means of providing you with thinner, lighter, better looking and feeling lenses.
 We can show and explain to you the options available.

 Polarised lenses: polarising is a filter in the lens that will cut out reflected glare.
 It means you can see further when driving and makes your vision around water, and into it, much clearer.

-Cerium lenses are specialty tinted/coloured lenses which help reduce symptoms of visual stress which encourages better reading.
+Cerium lenses are specialty tinted/coloured lenses which help reduce symptoms of visual stress and in turn encourages easier reading.

 We aim to provide you with the best lens options for your frame, your lifestyle and your prescription.

 - To avoid damage to lens coatings, don’t leave your lenses in a very hot environment, like a car.